axju/axju.github.io/content/articles/security/002-hidden-service.rst

 I want to know how to set up a hidden service on the Tor network aka the darknet.
 The goal is to have a copy of this blog on the darknet.
 Check out the `Tor project <https://www.torproject.org>`_ to learn more about the darknet.
-I will only explain oh to setup a hidden servers not the darknet himself.
+I will only explain how to setup a hidden servers, not the darknet himself.

 **Tor project:** *We believe everyone should be able to explore the internet with privacy.
 We are the Tor Project, a 501(c)3 US nonprofit.
 We advance human rights